synthlike/scent/README.md

 # scent

-scent is an EVM bytecode analyzer.
+scent is an EVM disassembler.

-Currently, its only capability is parsing bytecode into opcodes via the `disasm` subcommand.
+Its main capability is parsing bytecode into opcodes.
 The disassembly view can be 'decorated' to provide additional information, such as annotating function selectors.

 It can also detect `.init`/`.code`/`.metadata` pseudo-sections of the binary using simple Solidity-targeted heuristics.